SOU PLAN

 Will program-specific resources like labs, studios, or fieldwork opportunities still be available?

 It depends on the program and your progress toward your degree.
 For many seniors, these resources are expected to remain available with minimal disruption.
-However, students earlier in their academic journey—such as sophomores or juniors—may experience changes in how certain resources are offered or accessed.
+However, students who are earlier in their academic journey—such as sophomores or juniors—may experience changes in how certain resources are offered or accessed.

 Your department chair or academic advisor will work with you to review your individual academic plan and ensure that any necessary adjustments still support your educational goals.